LunarLambda/libseven/doc/svc.md

 ## Custom SVCs

-These functions are custom to libseven and mainly provide safer or more convenient ways to use certain SVCs
+These functions are custom to libseven and mainly provide safer or more convenient ways to use certain SVCs.

 1. [SoftResetEx][svcSoftResetEx]
 2. [CpuSetFixed][svcCpuSetFixed]